RonLinu/ydownloader/README.md

 INSTALLATION OF THE WEBSOCKET SERVER:

 - Node.js must be installed on your system (if not already installed)
+- only copy the "websocket" directory on the user machine
-- yt-dlp and ffmepg utilities must be installed and in your PATH
+- install yt-dlp and ffmepg utilities on the user machine, ensure they are in your PATH
-- ensure xterm terminal is installed (Linux only)
+- Linux only: ensure xterm terminal is installed

-- download the "websocket" directory and copy anywhere on user PC
+On Linux, yt-dlp and ffmpeg are available in repositories.
+On Windows, you have to download them for their websites.

 To run the web application, go in the 'websocket' directory:
 - On Windows:       start with ydownloader.vbs